AlexanderOG/Open-Science-Team-5/README.md

 ## Open Science course (2021-2022)

 **Title:** "COMPARISONS OF STUDENT ENGAGEMENT IN UNIVERSITY CLUBS THROUGHOUT COVID-19 PANDEMIC PERIOD"\
-**Objectif:** "Measure club-participation numbers at the CRI over the last three years and conduct a time-scale analysis in correlation with the COVID-19 pandemic to see if the student engagement has changed due to the pandemic."\
+**Objective:** "Measure club-participation numbers at the CRI over the last three years and conduct a time-scale analysis in correlation with the COVID-19 pandemic to see if the student engagement has changed due to the pandemic."\
 **Lab:** Open Science, CRI Paris
 **Supervisors:** Ariel Lindner, Bastian Greshake Tzovaras, Dule Misevic, Enric Senabre Hidalgo, Maira Goytia, Michael Rera, Omer Benjakob, Radoslaw Ejsmont and Tim Dobbs